 The interesting thing is that after I needled Huang Mu, the pulse changed immediately from deep and choppy to even and balanced for every patient!

-- 1st – the AcuGraph, now is the time to order one!
+1st – The AcuGraph.
+AcuGraph is invaluable when it comes to meridian diagnostics, and helping your patients understand acupuncture and how you can help them.
+AcuGraph allows your patients to “see their chi!”
 Your weight loss patients will want the regular encouragement the AcuGraph printouts will provide.
 People are motivated by change, and the AcuGraph can record their change and improvement!
-Click on the VIDEO link to learn more.

 Isn’t it great to live at a time when we can combine ancient Chinese wisdom with the modern technology of the 21st century?
 I love my job…